Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 Galley Kitchens

 Because of this, crowding can be a problem in a galley-style kitchen and it will be hard to have more than one or two cooks working at the same time.
-Also, a galley-style kitchen is ONLY a kitchen; there is no room for a dining area in this sort of kitchen layout.
+Also, a galley-style layout is typically ONLY a kitchen; there is no room for a dining area in this sort of floor plan.

 To make the galley style culinary zone appear bigger one will need to utilize white or stainless steel countertops, colorful backsplash, and cabinets with glass in the front.
 Dark colors may be used for cabinets, however you need to make sure to offset the color with neutral wall, light countertop, and good overhead lighting.